zloybik/zloybik/README.md

 If on summer(July) result is a same, its means i`m dead.

 If I die, I hope this world can be changed since I couldn't.

+# Interesting facts on last summer
+- I spend 1800 hours on coding🔥